jbcoe/value_types/DRAFT.md

 either `allocator_type::value_type` or an internal type used by the indirect value.

+Copy constructors for an indirect value obtain an allocator by calling `allocator_traits<allocator_type>​::​select_on_container_copy_construction` on the allocator belonging to the indirect value being copied.
+Move constructors obtain an allocator by move construction from the allocator belonging to the container being moved.
+Such move construction of the allocator shall not exit via an exception.
+All other constructors for these container types take a `const allocator_type& argument`.
+[Note 3: If an invocation of a constructor uses the default value of an optional allocator argument, then the allocator type must support value-initialization. — end note] A copy of this allocator is used for any memory allocation and element construction performed, by these constructors and by all member functions, during the lifetime of each indirect value object or until the allocator is replaced.
+The allocator may be replaced only via assignment or swap().
+Allocator replacement is performed by copy assignment, move assignment, or swapping of the allocator only if (64.1) `allocator_traits<allocator_type>​::​propagate_on_container_copy_assignment​::​value`, (64.2) `allocator_traits<allocator_type>​::​propagate_on_container_move_assignment​::​value`, or (64.3) `allocator_traits<allocator_type>​::​propagate_on_container_swap​::​value` is true within the implementation of the corresponding indirect value operation.

 The template parameter `T` of `indirect` must be a non-union class type.

 The template parameter `T` of `indirect` may be an incomplete type.